danielfm/prometheus-for-developers/README.md

 ### Duplicate Metrics Names?

-If you inspect the contents of the `/metrics` endpoint at all our targets, you'll see that there are a few metrics exported under the same name.
+If you inspect the contents of the `/metrics` endpoint at all our targets, you'll see that multiple targets export metrics under the same name.

 But isn't this a problem?
 If we are exporting metrics under the same name, how can we be sure we are not mixing metrics between different applications